Nuisance and harmful algal blooms are an increasing concern in Casco Bay.

-Friends of Casco Bay is documenting the growth of algae patches around the Bay from week to week, and we solicit observations from others through our Slimewatchers Program.
+- Friends of Casco Bay is documenting the growth of algae patches around the Bay from week to week, and we solicit observations from others through Water Reporter.

-Our pumpout boat removes raw sewage from the holding tanks of recreational boats and transports for onshore disposal.
-Contact pumpout [at] cascobay [dot] org to have your own boat pumped out.
+- Our pumpout boat removes raw sewage from the holding tanks of recreational boats and transports for onshore disposal.
+For more information see our pumpout page.

 What can you do about it?